Biden, Congress mark a year since violent insurrection | WTOP News

 Marking the one-year anniversary of the Capitol insurrection, Biden and congressional Democrats will start Thursday in Statuary Hall, one of several spots where rioters swarmed a year ago and interrupted the electoral count.
 Biden is expected to speak to the truth of what happened, according to White House press secretary Jen Psaki, and draw a contrast between that and “the lies some have spread since” — a reference to the continued refusal by many Republicans to affirm that Biden won the 2020 election.

+“And so at this moment we must decide what kind of nation we are going to be,” Biden will say, according to excerpts of his remarks released early Thursday.
+“Are we going to be a nation that accepts political violence as a norm?
+Are we going to be a nation where we allow partisan election officials to overturn the legally expressed will of the people?
+Are we going to be a nation that lives not by the light of the truth but in the shadow of lies?
+We cannot allow ourselves to be that kind of nation.
+The way forward is to recognize the truth and to live by it.”

-“I would expect that President Biden will lay out the significance of what happened at the Capitol and the singular responsibility President Trump has for the chaos and carnage that we saw,” Psaki said during Wednesday’s press briefing.
+Psaki said Biden’s speech would “lay out the significance of what happened at the Capitol and the singular responsibility President Trump has for the chaos and carnage that we saw.”

 While congressional Republicans almost universally condemned the attack in the days afterward, most have stayed loyal to the former president.

-In a bid to inform the public, Democrats investigating the insurrection plan to spend the coming months telling the American people exactly what happened on Jan.
-6. But leaders will spend the one-year anniversary appealing to broader patriotic instincts.
+In a bid to inform the public, Democrats investigating the insurrection plan to spend the coming months telling the American people exactly what happened last Jan.
+6. But leaders will spend the anniversary appealing to broader patriotic instincts.

 During the 2020 campaign, Biden said his impetus for running for the White House was to fight for the “soul of the nation” after watching Trump’s comments that some good people were among the white supremacists who marched in Charlottesville, Virginia, in 2017.
 He warned that American democracy was at stake, and his view is that the Jan.
 6 attack was a vivid demonstration of his fears.